wlhberesford/Munch/Docs/code_documentation.md

 - The `get_walking_directions()` function sends a request to the Google Maps Directions API to obtain walking directions between two points.
 It specifies the origin and destination coordinates, travel mode as walking, and includes a Google Maps API key in the request parameters.
 After receiving a response, it extracts the polyline points representing the walking route from the JSON data and returns them.

+- The `get_current_weather()` function retrieves and parses weather data for a given location from the OpenWeatherMap API.
+The functiopn begins by defining the API key and the base URL for the OpenWeatherMap API.
+It then makes a GET request to the API, passing the location and API key as parameters.
+If the request in unsuccessful, it rases an exception.
+If it is successful, it parses the weather data from the response.
+It then returns the main condition, a more detail description, and the current temperature in Fahrenehit and Celsius.

 # models.py
 This is a Django model for a `Post` object.
 This is what it does: